Kirovez/nanoTRF/README.md

 ### <a name="output"></a>Fasta file

-NanoTRF generates TRs consensus sequences in FASTA format which contents information about TRs.
+NanoTRF generates TRs consensus sequences in FASTA format, which contents information about TRs.
 The sequence descriptions have the following format:
 ```
 >clustname monomer_length cluster_abund